djparentx/SaveSync-Manager/README.md

 ## Password

-Enter the password for that Windows account.
+Enter the password for that network account.

 SaveSync stores the credentials in: